 161½.
 Cross the Myall, under another high hill called Puntelva situated in Mr. Thompson's grant.

 Esq., J.P., called Tillegrah; about a mile on the left is Codagot Hill.

-164. Cross the Williams River to Canningalla, Sir James Dowling's Farm.
+164. Cross the Williams River to Canningalla, Sir James Dowling's Farm

 About a mile on the right is the confluence of the William and Chichester Rivers.
 Lower down the William on the north bank are the farms of Mr. W. Foster, and Mr. Lawrence Miles